 Members of the uniformed services will not be denied initial employment, reinstatement, retention in employment, promotion, or any benefit of employment on the basis of that membership.

-Personal Leave
+Personal Leave – Classified Employees

 Purpose

 It is vital that staff are present to provide the quality education and services expected for our students.
 Personal leave is provided to allow 10- and 11-month employees time off from work to attend to personal matters that are not due to illness or injury.
 Personal leave accrues separately from sick leave, and sick leave is not to be used for personal reasons.